ASCO 2026 Glioma Panel: New Data, Ongoing Debate

 The ‘Quality of Life’ Factor

 Seizure control emerged as one of the panel’s most grounded points of agreement.
-Dr. Leeper was direct about what’s actually at stake.

 Dr. Heather Leeper, University of Chicago Medical Center

-Dr. Lukas added that in his own practice, “a flurry of seizure activity may be enough to push me” toward starting treatment, which serves as a clinical tipping point that the trial data alone doesn’t capture.
+Dr. Lukas adds that in his own practice, “a flurry of seizure activity may be enough to push me” toward starting treatment, which serves as a clinical tipping point that the trial data alone doesn’t capture.

 Looking Ahead